 Defying the gravity of the Earth, mountains stand firmly vertical, peeking out from the sky.
 They form a unique environment of cultural diversity, biological diversity, and linguistic diversity.

 Of all the mountains, The Himalayas are said to be the largest natural source of ice after the Earth’s two poles.
 Thus, the Himalayas are often called the Third Pole of the Earth.
-Many beautiful mountains exist worldwide, like the Table Mountains of Cape Town, Eiger Mountain in Switzerland, Mount Fuji of Japan, and the West Virginia Mountains in the USA.
+Many beautiful mountains exist worldwide, like the Table Mountains of Cape Town, Eiger Mountain in Switzerland, and Mount Fuji in Japan

 Originally constituted to the northwestern region of Virginia, West Virginia’s inhabitants revolted against the state’s separation in 1861 during the American Civil War by choosing to remain within the union.

 After two years, a new state was formed, remaining in tradition with its motto “Montani Semper Liberi,” meaning “Mountaineers are always free.”

 The beautiful scenery along with the incomparable opportunities for fun things, outdoor recreation, and friendly country folks, is like a slice of heaven.

 West Virginia, nicknamed “The Mountain State,” is credited with being the only state situated entirely in the ridge and valley Appalachian region.
 This region stands at an elevation of 460 meters above sea level and is the highest of any U.S. state.

 West Virginia is situated to the east of the Mississippi River consisting of four provinces – The Blue Ridge, The Allegheny Mountains, The Allegheny Plateau, The Cumberland Mountains, and the Ridge and Valley region.